fabian7593/EasyRestApiLand/README.md

 To develop new endpoints, follow these steps:

 1. Create a new module or folder inside the `src` folder.
-2. Create necessary files like controllers, services, routes, etc.
+2. Create necessary files like adapter and routes, if you need to change some method, extend the class and override the methods.
 3. Add routes in the main `index.ts` file.
 4. Use the existing structure as a guide to ensure consistency and maintainability.

 For detailed instructions and examples, refer to the existing code and structure provided in the repository.

+<br><br>
 ## Example Adding New Module

-### Example: Adding a CRUD for a Table

 We'll walk through adding a CRUD for managing the information of manufactures, using this as a learning example.